vmware-labs/node-replicated-kernel/doc/src/development/Running.md

 ```

 An iPXE enviornment that the machine will boot from needs to be set-up.
 The iPXE
-bootloader should be compiled with UEFI and ELF support for running with bespin.
+bootloader should be compiled with UEFI and ELF support for running with nrk.

 > Note that the current support for bare-metal execution is currently limited to
 > DELL machines with an iDRAC management console (needed to reboot the server).